 By the time I left my corporate job in 2016, I knew I wanted to introduce more color and fun into my wardrobe.
 But I struggled to find colors and styles that didn’t wear me, instead of the other way around.
 It wasn’t until I had a color and style analysis with Red Leopard in 2019 that it felt like I finally “clicked” with color.
 (And I could definitely see how black was not my best choice.)

 I was determined to put what I’d learned into practice right away, but I knew the process of replacing the black in my wardrobe would take some time.
-I’m now 20 months in and find I rarely miss or want to wear black.
+It’s now been a little over 3 years since I began the “turnover,” and I rarely miss or want to wear black.

 How to replace black in your wardrobe